 The residency is open to artists of all disciplines (visual artists, writers, musicians, dancers, and filmmakers).

-New City Artists-in-Residence are given full, free access to our studio, which is located adjacent to Welcome Gallery and our New City Arts office on the historic Downtown Mall, and receive a small stipend to help cover the cost of materials and parking.
+New City Artists-in-Residence are given full, free access to our studio, which is located adjacent to Welcome Gallery and our New City Arts office on the Downtown Mall, and receive a small stipend to help cover the cost of materials and parking.
 Additionally, visual artists are given a month-long exhibition at Welcome Gallery and artists of other disciplines are given support for a special performance.

 Candidates must live in the Charlottesville area during the residency program.
 Preference is given to applicants with specific project goals for the five month residency period.

 For information about past resident artists, visit our Artist Alumni page.